 Despite their commonplace occurrence, rear-end collisions, and any resulting lawsuits are usually quite complex.
 Suppose you or someone you love has been injured in a rear-end collision.
 In that case, you need expert representation from qualified car accident injury lawyers to ensure you are awarded the maximum possible compensation for your losses and injuries.
 Let us put our 50+ years of experience to work for you!
 Call Rutter Mills today to get the information you need to decide if filing a lawsuit is right for you and your family.

 Some of the most common causes of rear-end collisions are:

 - Tailgating – Tailgating is when drivers do not leave enough space between their car and the car in front of them.
 Tailgating prevents drivers from being able to stop in time if the driver in front stops suddenly.

 - Distracted Driving – From texting and making phone calls to looking at GPS, eating, and even switching the radio, distracted drivers often collide with the car in front of them as they are not looking out for sudden stops.

 - Driving While Impaired – Impairments such as drugs, alcohol, and even fatigue slow a driver’s reaction time and distort his or her perceptions.
 As such, impaired drivers might not be able to react in time to make a sudden stop or might not see the car in front of them.

-- Speeding – Speeding means that the driver does not have enough time to stop if the vehicle in front makes a sudden stop.
+- Speeding – Speeding means the driver does not have enough time to stop if the vehicle in front suddenly stops.

-While some rear end collisions are minor fender benders, others are much more serious and can lead to severe injuries.
-Common rear end collision injuries are:
+While some rear-end collisions are minor fender benders, others are much more serious and can lead to severe injuries.
+Common injuries from this type of crash are: